Who could replace Joe Biden as the 2024 Democratic nominee?

 Gov. Jared Polis of Colorado

-Polis, 49, has served as Colorado's governor since 2019 and is among the nation's most popular.
+Polis, 49, has served as Colorado's governor since 2019 and is among the nation's most popular governors.
 He represented the state's 2nd District in Congress for a decade and also served on the Colorado Board of Education.

 He took the helm of the National Governors Association in July.